AmpereComputing/AI-on-ampere/pytorch/README.md

 # Pytorch on aarch64

-Steps or scripts to run Pytorch on Aarch64
+Steps or scripts to run Pytorch on Ampere aarch64

 ## Installation

-1: Install Ubuntu18.04 on Aarch64
+1: Install Ubuntu18.04 on Ampere aarch64

 2: Install GUI
    apt install ubuntu-mate-core ubuntu-mate-desktop